wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 ---
-title: "The State Of Automated Testing In Drupal 8"
+title: "The state of automated testing in Drupal 8"
 description: "In Drupal 7, automated testing practices were terrible.
 In this post, I want to outline what has changed with Drupal 8."
 layout: post
 tags: